-(3, FaSpSm) Required for international students assessed to be at the intermediate level in writing skills by the International Student English Examination (ISE) or by the completion of a lower level ALI course.
+ALI 244 High Intermediate Oral Skills (3, FaSpSm) Required for international students whose oral skills are assessed to be at the high intermediate level by the International Student English Examination (ISE) or previous ALI course.
+(Duplicates credit in former ALI 230 and ALI 240.)
 Graded CR/NC.